-As one of the Monterey areas foremost experts in lead paint testing, M3 Environmental Consulting is the team you want to perform environmental testing in your home or business.
+As one of the Monterey areas foremost experts in lead paint testing, M3 Environmental LLC is the team you want to perform environmental testing in your home or business.
 We specialize in detecting, assessing, and creating remediation plans for hazardous materials throughout Northern California.
 Lead paint can be a significant risk to the health of your building’s occupants and should not be taken lightly.
-If you have knowledge of lead paint in your current property, are unsure if your current property contains lead paint, or are planning to purchase a property that may contain lead paint, call the lead paint testing specialists at M3 Environmental Consulting.
+If you have knowledge of lead paint in your current property, are unsure if your current property contains lead paint, or are planning to purchase a property that may contain lead paint, call our lead paint testing specialists.
 We will provide you with the tests and action plan needed to remove this hazard and make your property a safe place to occupy.

 What Makes Lead Paint Dangerous?